Storware/vprotect-manual/administration/cli-reference.md

   vprotect sched -c Schedule1 VM_BACKUP FULL TIME 05:00 60 everyday any any
   ```

-* To create an incremental backup schedule with a name Schedule2 executed every Monday, Wednesday and Friday at 17:00 with 90 minutes of time window:
+* To create an incremental virtual machine backup schedule with a name Schedule2 executed every Monday, Wednesday and Friday at 17:00 with 90 minutes of time window:

   ```text
   vprotect sched -c Schedule2 VM_BACKUP INCREMENTAL TIME 17:00 90 mon,wed,fri any any